Attachment Large Size Large Wp Post Image

 During the manic (or if not full-blown manic, then “hypomanic,” which means a less intense version of mania) phase, you may experience:

-• Emotionally, all your feelings are intensified and exaggerated.
-You’re not just happy, you’re jubilant.
+• Emotionally, all your feelings are intensified and exaggerated – You’re not just happy, you’re jubilant.
 You may also feel impatient or irritable.
-Your self-esteem is also intensely exaggerated – you feel capable of anything.
+You experience an elevation of your self-esteem—so much so that you feel capable of anything.

 Scroll to Top